 The Great Lakes of the South

-It's no wonder that East Tennessee is called the Great Lakes of the South.
-With seven lakes, many rivers embracing and enhancing the valley of East Tennessee, including Fort Loudon Lake, Tellico Lake, Watts Bar Lake, Melton Hill, Norris Lake, Cherokee Lake and Douglas Lake.
+It’s no wonder that East Tennessee is called the Great Lakes of the South.
+Seven large lakes and many rivers enhance the valley of East Tennessee, including Fort Loudoun, Tellico, Watts Bar, Melton Hill, Norris, Cherokee and Douglas.

 Water covers more than 220,000 acres of East Tennessee.
 From Chattanooga to Tri-Cities, TVA’s system of rivers and reservoirs drains more than 20,000 square miles in East Tennessee.
 Together these bodies of water offer more than 4,500 miles of shoreline and unlimited recreational opportunities.

-The Tennessee Valley has more than 1,000 square miles of water surface and 11,000 miles of public shoreline across the Tennessee Valley.
+The Tennessee Valley has more than 1,000 square miles of water surface and 11,000 miles of public shoreline.
 TVA protects a million acres of public land to support wildlife, outdoor recreation and water quality.
 A wide range of recreation opportunities is available on the lakes of East Tennessee.
 Recreation activities include picnicking boating, fishing, swimming, camping, hiking, nature study, photograph, and hunting.
 Facilities to accommodate these activities are managed by national, state and local agencies.
-Private interests operate commercial boat docks and resorts.
+Private interests operate many boat docks, marinas, and resorts.